JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 compare (generic function with 1 method)
 ```

 If the expression `x < y` is true, the functions prints *"x is less than y"*, otherwise, the expression `x > y` is evaluated, and if it is true, the functions prints *"x is greater than y"*.
-If neither expression is true, the function prints *"x is equal to y"*.
+If neither expression is true, the function prints the remaining option *"x is equal to y"*.

 ```jldoctest conditions
 julia> compare(1, 2.3)